hardisj/erinsaudiocorner/content/english/loudspeakers/Philharmonic_BMR.md

 <br>

 And below is the Predicted In-Room response compared to a general Target curve equaling -1dB/octave.
 The -1dB shelf below 300Hz effects the location of this target curve.
 Additionally, this, speaker didn't sound as bright as this overlay may indicate.
 Though, I did find it to be about 1dB too high in treble up until 10kHz where I wanted more "air".
 The combination of what I heard and this shelf would probably put the target and predicted curves more in line with what I heard.
+Also, the Predicted In-Room response is a function of radiation.
+This speaker's tweeter does not radiate like a typical dome tweeter and therefore has a much broader horizontal dispersion pattern, which seemingly causes the Predicted In-Room high frequency response to be more flat.

 <img align="left" src="/images/Reviews/Loudspeakers/Philharmonic_BMR/Philharmonic BMR_Predicted_vs_Target.png" alt="predicted vs target" width="120%" style="vertical-align:middle;margin:20px 0px"/>